Fair Core Imputations for the Assignment Game: New Solution Concepts and Efficient Algorithms: Definitions and Preliminary Facts

 \section{Definitions and Preliminary Facts}

-After giving some basic definitions, we will state Shapley and Shubik's results for the assignment game as well as insights obtained in \cite{Va.New-characterizations} via complementarity.
+After giving some basic definitions, we will state Shapley and Shubik's results for the assignment game as well as insights obtained via complementarity.
 For an extensive coverage of cooperative game theory, see the book by Moulin \cite{Moulin2014cooperative}.
+The assignment game is widely applicable, e.g., \cite{Shapley1971assignment} presented it in the context of the housing market game in which the two sides of the bipartition are buyers and sellers of houses.

-\begin{definition} In a {\em transferable utility (TU) market game}, utilities of the agents are stated in monetary terms and side payments are allowed. \end{definition}
+\begin{definition} In a {\bf transferable utility (TU) market game}, utilities of the agents are stated in monetary terms and side payments are allowed. \end{definition}

-\begin{definition} A {\em cooperative game} consists of a pair $(N, c)$ where $N$ is a set of $n$ agents and $c$ is the {\em characteristic function}; $c: 2^N \rightarrow \cQ_+$, where for $S \subseteq N, \ c(S)$ is the {\em worth}\footnote{Consistent with the usual presentation of efficient algorithms and realistic models of computation, we will assume that all numbers given as inputs are rational, i.e., finite precision.
-This will reflect on most of our definitions as well.} that the sub-coalition $S$ can generate by itself. $N$ is also called the {\em grand coalition}. \end{definition}
+\begin{definition} A {\bf cooperative game} consists of a pair $(N, c)$ where $N$ is a set of $n$ agents and $c$ is the {\bf characteristic function}; $c: 2^N \rightarrow \cQ_+$, where for $S \subseteq N, \ c(S)$ is the {\bf worth}\footnote{Consistent with the usual presentation of efficient algorithms and realistic models of computation, we will assume that all numbers given as inputs are rational, i.e., finite precision.
+This will reflect on most of our definitions as well.} that the coalition $S$ can generate by itself. $N$ is also called the {\bf grand coalition}.
+We will denote the worth of the game, i.e., $c(N)$, by $W_{\max}$. \end{definition}